corinneling/apprentice-notes/first_review/README.md

 * started by laying out the project structure and filled in some code
 * helped to pair on ways to improve the structure

-First piece of code I wrote for this.
+First piece of code I wrote for the hot dog stand
 ```ruby
 class MenuController
   def show_menu
     puts "\nWhat are you looking for today?\n-------------------------------"
     ["1.
 Place an order", "2.
 Quit"].each do |items|
       puts items